borntofrappe/fullstack-d3/README.md

 .interpolator(d => d3.hcl((d * 360 + 220) % 360, 160, 75));
 ```

+---

-As mentioned, the scale is used to color the circles in the scatterplot.
+The scale is used to color the circles in the scatterplot.

 ```js
 .append('circle')
 .attr('fill', d => colorScale(colorAccessor(d)));
 ```

 However, the scale is also included in the `<linearGradient>` element to color the legend.
-The idea is to here include one `<stop>` element for each month, creating a gradient through twelve colors.
+Here you include one `<stop>` element for each month, creating a gradient through twelve colors.

 ```js
 .selectAll('stop')